medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 #### Development
 * Basic current process:
-1. Take ticket (GitHub issue from a board)
+1. Take ticket (GitHub issue from your Focused Working Group's board)
 1. Code something up on a branch
 1. Open pull request
 1. Move ticket to “Ready for AT (Acceptance Testing)”